 That is why I often find suggestions to buy things I already have.
 In addition, my computer might have been used by someone else, which makes my navigation history worthless for what I need.
 In short, ads may be more effective when tied to a search term rather than your navigation history.

-Initially, the primary purpose of the company was not primarily privacy.
-In fact, when they launched they were focusing mainly on getting rid of spam and find as many instant answers as possible.
+Initially, the primary purpose of the company was not just privacy.
+In fact, when DuckDuckGo launched they were focusing mainly on getting rid of spam and find as many instant answers as possible.

-First, that data is the most personal because you don’t think about what you’re searching.
+First, that data is the most personal because you don’t think about what you’re searching for.
 In other words, when you’re looking to solve a problem all you have in mind is your goal.
 You are not concerned about your privacy.
-Therefore, you’re giving away – without realizing – the most sensible and private information.
+Therefore, you’re giving away – without realizing it – the most sensible and private information.
 That information is getting tracked and stored.

-Second, that data that gets tracked and stored is eventually distributed to governments and marketers.
+Second, the data that gets tracked and stored is eventually distributed to governments and marketers.

 Stage Four, Safari and Firefox